ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

   > docker-compose build
   > ```

-- Wait a bit until all containers are `Up (healthy)`.
-To check the status of the containers run
+- Wait for all containers to be with state `Up (healthy)`.
+To check it, run
   ```
   docker-compose ps
   ```